 THANK YOU.
-It’s a simple set of words, a simple sentiment, some would say.
+It’s a simple set of words, a simple sentiment.
 We as humans are undoubtedly grateful for all of the intentional and unintentional assistance we have received in our lives, yet we seem not to acknowledge it quite enough.
 A hurried moment, an absent mind and we seem to have missed our critical opportunity.
 It is easy to brush it off, to say that someone knows or that we’ll catch them the next time.
 We never know when our lives will come to a close, however, so I thought it appropriate to memorialize my thanks in some way.
 Below are acknowledgements to those to whom I owe great gratitude.

 I would like to thank:

 The anonymous train operators, bus drivers, cooks, waiters, cleaners, help desk employees, and polite persons who have helped me over the years without so much as knowing me.

 Dr. Daniel Hale Williams School for the Arts Intermediate School 180 (I.S.
 180), for instilling in me a love for learning while making me repeat — and believe — everyday to “never stop trying!”

 DeWitt Clinton High School’s Macy Honors and Gifted Program, for cultivating a program — however imperfect — that allowed its students to defy expectations.

 - Shelley Standish & Paula McKinnon, for believing in my potential and guiding me.

 - Charles Evans & John Maguire, for grounding my life in the historical tradition and inspiring within me a commitment to the social sciences.